-So-called Donut Island is another popular attraction in Coromandel.
+So-called Donut Island is another one of the best things to do in Coromandel.
 This nickname was given to Whenuakura Island thanks to its turquoise blue lagoon, which is hidden in the middle of the island’s volcanic cliffs.
 Donut Island is a small island just 600 meters far from the coast, so you can easily kayak or paddleboard to its lagoon.
 Kayak or paddle board tour costs from $ 40 – $ 80.

 If you drive through the town of Tairua, take a short stop and hike up to the top of Paku Hill.
 It is only 15-20 minutes from the parking lot and the view is beautiful.

 10) Hauraki Rail Trail – Perfect for cycling

 There is a beautiful cycling route that was built on a former railway track.
 It is 160 km long and is divided into 5 sections.
 It starts north in Kaiaua town and continues through Thames, Paera, Waiti, Te Aroha to Matamata, where you can visit the famous Hobbiton.
 More information and PDF maps can be found at Hauraki Rail Trail.

 Mount Maunganui is just a few kilometers south from the Coromandel area.
 There is a magnificent view from the top and the local beach is a perfect spot for surfing or bodyboarding.
 Mt.
 Maunganui is a small hill on the coast of Tauranga.
 A touristic sign tells you that you can walk up in one hour, but if you are fast enough you can make it in 30 minutes.
 The view is definitely worth it.